 There are many reasons why trusts are so popular today

 - Performance versus stock markets.
 Without question, one of the most important contributors to the euphoria of income trusts is the past performance.
-In relative terms the income trusts appeal infallible against an incredible depressing bear stock market.
-In absolute terms, the income trust index has incredibly impressive returns over a 1 through 8-year period.
+In relative terms, the income trusts appeal infallible against an incredible depressing bear stock market.
+In absolute terms, the income trust index has incredibly impressive returns over a 1 through the 8-year period.

 1 year 2 year 3 year 4 year 5 year 6 year 7 year 8 year Scotia Capital Income Trust Index 38.30% 25.30% 24.70% 25.60% 22.10% 14.00% 12.30% 14.90%

 One word of caution – chasing performance does not work and everything goes in cycles.
 Be careful about buying only for the recent performance euphoria.

 - Demographics.
 The aging population is contributing to more income and safety-focused objectives.
 Today one in 10 Canadians are over the age of 65.
 Over the next 25 years, 1 in four Canadians will be over the age of 65.
 As the population gets older, the demand for income products should grow.